South Carolina State Museum

+History

 The museum opened on October 29, 1988, and is housed in what it calls its largest artifact: the former Columbia Mills Building, listed on the National Register of Historic Places in 1982.
 When the mill opened in 1894, manufacturing cotton duck cloth (a canvas-like material), it was the first completely electric textile mill in the world.
 It was also the first major industrial installation for the General Electric corporation.
 On certain levels of the museum, the original flooring has been kept intact, distinguishable by the textile brads and rings (that carried the threads during the spinning process) that became embedded in the floor while it was still being used as a mill.
 The South Carolina Confederate Relic Room & Military Museum is located within the Columbia Mills Building and is the oldest museum exhibit (est. 1896) in Columbia.

+Collections

 The museum represents four distinct sections of South Carolina history: art, cultural history, science and technology, and natural history.
 Exhibits include life-size replicas of the Best Friend of Charleston- the first American-built locomotive in 1830, and the Civil War's H.L.
 Hunley, the first submarine to sink an enemy ship in combat.

 The second floor on natural history is notable for its recreation of a 3.6-million-year-old megalodon, named Finn, suspended mid-air just around a corner, and for a life-size Columbian mammoth (which was once native to SC).
 The Museum's first natural history curator was Rudy Mancke, who went on to produce a national program on South Carolina Educational Television called NatureScene.

 There is also the Lipscomb art gallery on the first floor, which features an iron gate made by Charleston's Philip Simmons.
 The Cotton Mill Exchange gift shop sells South Carolina souvenirs and books and is located on the first floor.
 The museum restaurant, the Crescent Café, sells sandwiches and drinks.
 The museum has a 1989 mural of the nearby Gervais Street Bridge by Columbia's Blue Sky (artist) in a room next to the Café.
 It has topiary sculpted by Bishopville's Pearl Fryar in the parking lot.
 The Stringer Discovery Center for small children opened in 1997.

+The Lipscomb Gallery re-opened in September 2025, after a two year closure.
+Over 100 new items from the museum's collections are now on display.

+In early 2026, 'Big Percy' a sweetgrass basket weighing 80 pounds and 5-foot-tall by 6-foot-wide was placed on display in the Museum.
+The sweetgrass basket was created by Corey Alston, a fifth-generation basketmaker.